jonbrouse/docker-ice/README.md

 ## Docker Setup

  - Create the docker-compose file: `cp docker-compose-template.yml docker-compose.yml`
- - Open docker-compose.yml and add AWS Access Key ID and Secret Key that has access to the s3 billing bucket: `vi docker-compose.yml`
+ - Open docker-compose.yml and add the AWS Access Key ID and Secret Key that has access to the s3 billing bucket: `vi docker-compose.yml`

 	    ice:
 	      build: ice